What is a Delaware Corporation?

 At the top of the structure are the shareholders of the company who owns the business.
 These people do not interfere with the daily routine of the company; however, they are the ones responsible for the critical decisions taken.
 Each shareholder has a single vote for a single share; which means, the major shareholders who own the majority of the shares gives the critical decisions.

 The shareholders can fire the board of directors with or without reason; therefore, the shareholders are always the primary decision-makers in a corporation.

 And the last layer is employees and the workers of a corporation who work in the company for a salary.
 They are hired and fired (if necessary) by the members of the board of directors.

-Since several shareholders own a corporation, it can be run forever despite the shareholders may die or decide to leave the corporation.
+Since several shareholders own a corporation, it can be run forever despite if the shareholders die or decide to leave the corporation.

 How to Incorporate?

 Each business entity in the State of Delaware is incorporated similarly at their initial stage.

 Forming a corporation in the State of Delaware is almost as easy as starting an account on social media.
 Sure, you do have to go through some procedures; but it is quite simple to do.

 The first step is to choose a company name that must be unique.
-Then, this name is to be registered at Delaware Division of Corporations.
+Then, register the name at Delaware Division of Corporations.
 You can see the related document to handle this procedure here.
-Also, you can check if the name you have chosen is unique and untaken and reserve it until you form your business here.
+Also, you can check if the name you have chosen is unique and available and reserve it until you form your business here.

 A corporation must have a Registered Agent that will be registered to the Delaware Division of Corporations.
 The Registered Agent is responsible for representing the company in general.
 You can select us as your Registered Agent.